Detailed Comparison

 Which machine is easier to clean?

-The E8 uses a Fixed brew group, while the CM 6360 uses a Removable system.
-Generally, removable groups (like DeLonghi) allow for manual rinsing under a tap, while fixed groups (like Jura) rely on automated tablet cleaning cycles.
+Architectural Divide: The Jura E8 uses a Fixed brew group, while the Miele CM 6360 uses a Removable system.
+Removable groups allow for manual rinsing under a tap, whereas fixed groups rely entirely on automated chemical cleaning cycles.